 A 10m cable connects the microphone back to the noise processor.
 This cable can be extended up to 30m using standard RG-174 coaxial cable and suitable connectors.

 The batteries are contained in a separate carrying case.
 This is to make transport easier (batteries are heavy) and to give the option of multiple batteries to swap in the field without opening the noise processor case.

 The battery pack connects to the processor case, and noise measurement will start automatically when the power is applied.
-With a full charge it has sufficient power to run the noise processor and mobile internet access for at least seven days.
+With a full charge it has sufficient power to run the noise processor and mobile internet access for at least ten days.